embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

-# Arduino IDE build process explained (in details)
+# How the Arduino IDE builds your code – step by step

 From the user’s perspective, **building an Arduino sketch with the Arduino IDE seems as simple as clicking one button**.
-But under the hood, the IDE performs several important steps: some are common to every embedded development environment, while others are unique to Arduino — and might surprise you if you’re new to it.
+But under the hood, the IDE performs several important steps: some are common to every embedded development environment, while others are unique to Arduino — and they might surprise you if you’re new to it.

-In this post, we’ll take a closer look at **what actually happens when the Arduino IDE builds your sketch**, and why understanding this process can help you move toward more advanced embedded development.
+In this post, we’ll take a closer look at **what actually happens when the Arduino IDE builds your sketch**.
+Understanding this process can help you move toward more advanced embedded development.
 # Understanding Arduino IDE build process

 {{< admonition note "Assumed knowledge" true >}}